Concrete18/Standing-Reminder/README.md

 # Standing Reminder
 This app allows you to set a reminder to stop using your computer after a configurable time period.

-It is intelligent enought to detect inactivity after the reminder has gone off allowing you to simply walk away for your chosen time.
+It is intelligent enough to detect inactivity after the reminder has gone off allowing you to simply walk away for your chosen time.

 It will also reset the timer early if it detects inactivity past a configurable threshold.